- Location Cleveland, OH

 Graduate students live off campus in apartments, rooms in private homes and single-family houses that several students rent together.
 Many students live within walking or biking distance from the campus.
 Most international students live in the charming Little Italy neighborhood, just a 10 minute walk from campus, with many eateries, boutiques and galleries.
 Others live up the hill in Cleveland Heights in the Cedar/Fairmount or Coventry neighborhoods.
 A recent survey of current law students revealed that the average cost of a shared apartment is $500 per month.
 Your housing budget at Case Western Reserve will be much less than at a law school in other more expensive cities.
 RTA buses run from University Circle to these neighborhoods via Mayfield and Cedar Roads.

-International students in the Master of Laws (LL.M.) degree program enjoy a family-like atmosphere at the law school.
+International students in the Master of Laws (LL.M.) degree program enjoy a supportive atmosphere at the law school.
 Staff and faculty help international students get adjusted to academic requirements and life in Cleveland.
-American law school students work as mentors to help international law school students participate in campus life and explore Cleveland.
-Recent outings have included trips to the Cleveland Cavaliers NBA game, and the Cleveland Orchestra.
+American law school students work as mentors and tutors to help international law school students participate in campus life and explore Cleveland.